-Student Loan Interest Deduction

-Eligible borrowers may deduct interest paid on student loans (up to a maximum of \$2,500 each year) to reduce the amount of taxable income.

-• The Hope Scholarship Tax Credit

-Eligible taxpayers may claim a credit of up to \$1,800 (\$3,600 for Midwestern disaster areas1) for the first two years of college for each eligible student to reduce the amount of income tax owed.

-American Opportunity Tax Credit

-This new tax credit (a modification of the Hope credit) is available for the 2009 and 2010 tax years.
-Eligible taxpayers may claim a credit of up to \$2,500 for the first four years of college for each eligible student to reduce the amount of income tax owed, and 40% of the credit is refundable for many taxpayers.

-Lifetime Learning Tax Credit

-Eligible taxpayers may claim a credit of up to \$2,000 (\$4,000 for Midwestern disaster areas1) per family per tax return for all years of postsecondary education to reduce the amount of income tax owed.

-Tuition & Fees Deduction

-Eligible taxpayers may deduct up to \$4,000 paid for tuition and fees during the tax year to reduce the amount of taxable income.
+- Student Loan Interest Deduction Eligible borrowers may deduct interest paid on student loans (up to a maximum of \$2,500 each year) to reduce the amount of taxable income. - American Opportunity Tax Credit Eligible taxpayers may claim a credit of up to \$2,500 for each eligible student within his/her first four years of college to reduce the amount of income tax owed, and 40% of the credit is refundable for many taxpayers. - Lifetime Learning Tax Credit Eligible taxpayers may claim a credit of up to \$2,000 per family per tax return for all years of postsecondary education to reduce the amount of income tax owed. - Tuition & Fees Deduction Eligible taxpayers may deduct up to \$4,000 paid for tuition and fees during the tax year to reduce the amount of taxable income.

-1 Students attending an eligible educational institution in designated counties in the states of Arkansas, Illinois, Iowa, Missouri, Nebraska, or Wisconsin may qualify for the special Midwestern disaster area rules for the Hope or Lifetime Learning Credits, or the Tuition and Fees Deduction.

-Go to www.lowaCollegeAid.gov for a list of eligible Iowa counties.